 Like anything there are a considerations with any choice and once understood, TIP-ON provides great motion technology to give you that dream kitchen look.

-Our electrically assisted motion technology is called SERVO-DRIVE.
+SERVO-DRIVE is our electrically assisted motion technology.
 SERVO-DRIVE works on the same type of pressure applied to the cabinet face, but unlike TIP-ON with its mechanical activation, SERVO-DRIVE uses a small electric trigger to push open the drawer or lift-up door.
 The difference between SERVO-DRIVE and TIP-ON is the electric activation and because of the electric assistance, the drawer or lift-up features soft close as its closing function, it really is the best technology money can buy.

 Now we leave out doors with SERVO-DRIVE as the truth is there isn’t any options and the TIP-ON system works just fine.